thombashi/pytablewriter/README.rst

 Write a table using multibyte character
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can use multibyte characters as table data.
-Multibyte characters also properly padded and aligned.
+Multibyte characters are also properly padded and aligned.

 :Sample Code:
     .. code-block:: python